csandman/yup-phone-lite/README.md

 Type: `string` — Default: `"US"`

-This field mirrors the [country code variable for libphonenumber-js](https://github.com/catamphetamine/libphonenumber-js#country-code).
+This field mirrors the [country code argument for libphonenumber-js](https://github.com/catamphetamine/libphonenumber-js#country-code).
 Here is their definition of a country code:

 > A "country code" is a [two-letter ISO country code](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) (like `US`).
 >